Coherent-Partners/spark-ts-sdk/docs/service.md

 | _maxRetries_      | `number`                | The maximum number of retries when checking the export status.     |
 | _retryInterval_   | `number`                | The interval between status check retries in seconds.              |

-For example, the example below exports the latest version of a service and packages all its associated files into a zip file.
+For instance, the example below exports the latest version of a service and packages all its associated files into a zip file.

 ```ts